YubicoLabs/yed-spoke-example/docs/sections/8-rest-step.md

 ---
-layout: page
+layout: docs
-title: The REST step
+title: The REST Step
 permalink: /learn/rest-step
 ---

-## The REST step
+## The REST Step
 ---
 The REST step is exclusive to IntegrationHub, and is only available after activating the IntegrationHub Installer plugin.